 I am an Assistant Professor at the University of Kentucky.
 My program of research seeks to comprehensively understand how contextual factors (e.g., sociocultural, family, school) influence child and adolescent development in socioemotional, behavioral, academic, and health domains.
 I have developed three main lines of research inquiry, investigating 1) how ethnic minority-related experiences influence family processes and adolescent well-being, 2) how school, family, and peers influence adolescents’ academic and psychological outcomes, and 3) how to interpret and handle parent-adolescent discordance in perceptions of parenting.
 My research involves diverse populations with a particular focus on ethnic minority, immigrant, and low-income families and utilizes a variety of advanced quantitative methodologies and complex datasets.

 I am a Postdoctoral Fellow in Child Abuse Pediatrics at Penn State Milton S. Hershey Medical Center.
-I earned my PhD in Child Psychology in June 2019 from University of Minnesota and completed my clinical psychology internship at Children’s Hospital of Philadelphia.
-My research uses a developmental psychopathology framework to examine modifiable risk and protective factors that influence the developmental trajectory of individuals who have experienced childhood victimization.
-My dissertation in particular examined revictimization and friendship quality as potential mediators of the relationship between childhood maltreatment and adolescent psychopathology and substance use.
-As a postdoctoral fellow, I also conduct research on evidence-based interventions for maltreated children and provide therapy to this population.
-Within SRCD, I am a member of Black Caucus and a 2017 Millennium Scholar.
-I am excited to represent our students and early career members as the SECC representative for the Program Committee.
+Beginning in August 2022, I will be an Assistant Professor in the Department of Psychology at University of South Carolina.
+I earned my PhD in Child Psychology from University of Minnesota with an emphasis in Developmental Psychopathology and Clinical Science.
+My research aims to delineate risk and protective factors that influence the developmental trajectory of maltreated children with a particular focus on the influence of maltreated children’s friendships on subsequent developmental outcomes and factors that influence treatment outcomes for maltreated children receiving evidence-based interventions.
+Within SRCD, I am an active member of Black Caucus SECC and a 2017 Millennium Scholar.
+I am excited to continue to serve and represent our students and early career members.

 I am an Assistant Professor in the Psychology Department at Stanford University.
 I completed my PhD in Psychology at the University of Michigan.
 My research focuses on social concepts, and how those concepts emerge across development and contribute to social biases.
 I am particularly interested in concepts of race and social groups, and how these concepts vary as a function of social experience.
 I’m excited and honored to serve at the Student and Early Career Representative on the Publications Committee!

-Yesenia Mejia, Science and Social Policy Committee, Incoming Representative
+Yesenia Mejia, Science and Social Policy Committee, Outgoing Representative

 Yesenia Mejia is a 4th year doctoral student in the Clinical Psychology program at the University of North Carolina at Greensboro, working under the advisement of Dr. Gabriela Livas Stein.
 She is the incoming SECC representative to the Science and Social Policy Committee.
 Her current research focuses on exploring links between academic performance and mental health in Latinx youth, and the role that cultural factors play in the development of academic and depressive trajectories over time.
 More broadly, Yesenia is interested in understanding risk and resilience factors that may help reduce racial/ethnic disparities in mental health, developing culturally informed assessments and treatment interventions for underserved populations, and improving mental health treatment access for ethnic minority youth and their families.